DiamondLightSource/authz/docs/how-tos/deploy-docker-compose.md

 ### Using the Organisational Policy

-If using the [Organisational Policy](../references/organisational-policy.md) you should set the `JWKS_ENDPOINT` environment variable to the KeyCloak JSON Web Key Set (JWKS) endpoint - `https://authn.diamond.ac.uk/realms/master/protocol/openid-connect/certs` - using the `environment` list.
+If using the [Organisational Policy](../references/organisational-policy.md) you should set the `ISSUER` environment variable to the KeyCloak instance - `https://authn.diamond.ac.uk/realms/master` - using the `environment` list.

 ### Using Local Policy